richardatsoundcloud/clojure-scala-cantrips/README.md

+___This PR is not meant to be merged.
+It's just used to make comments on the text.___

+This looks great!
+Thanks for making it.
+I can't wait to get to the part where I find out what `(.apply Method$/MODULE$ method)` means!

+General notes:

+1. Java, Scala, Clojure, JVM etc. have inconsistent capitalization.
+I think they should be capitalized, but you should go one way or the other.
+2. It seems this document says "Java" a lot when it means "Java byte code".
+Sometimes when you say Java you are actually talking about Java, but most of the time you are talking about Java byte code.

 # Clojure-Scala Cantrips

 This document covers couple of tips and tricks on how to consume scala apis from a clojure codebase.